Steppe lemming: Ecology

-The steppe lemming is a colonial species digging lengthy burrows.
-It has a partially underground mode of life, being active during the day, but only going above the surface for short periods.
-It feeds on various parts of plants, including seeds.
-It reaches sexual maturity at the age of six weeks and can produce up to six broods in a year, with five or six young in each.
-Under favourable conditions, reproduction continues throughout the year.
-The numbers of steppe lemmings vary greatly according to climatic conditions and the availability of food.
+The steppe lemming is a colonial species.
+It digs burrows.
+During the day, it is active, though only emerges from its burrow for short periods.
+It eats different parts of plants.
+This includes seeds.
+It reaches sexual maturity at the age of six weeks.
+It can produce up to six broods in a year, with five or six young in each.
+Under the correct conditions, reproduction continues throughout the year.
+The amount of steppe lemmings differs based on the climate and resources available.
 Migrations are observed during years of mass outbreaks.